 We recommend that you change your toothbrush every three months for the best brushing possible, but there are a few other things you should know about optimal oral health.

-Many things that people do on a daily bases can effect their over-all oral health.
+Many things that people do on a daily bases can affect their overall oral health.
 These include:

 - Not brushing your teeth or flossing enough

 - Eating sweets

 - Using your teeth to open bags of chips

 Bad oral habits are at the root of most teeth problems but these tips can help you avoid problems.